finnito/blog/content/people.md

 layout: people
 ---

-This is a list of people and the associated trips I have done with them.
+This is a list of people (and dogs!) and the trips I have done with each of them.